 Switching medical specialty

-This page provides advice, where to find support and useful links, for those who are considering changing specialty.
+This page provides advice, where to find support and useful links for those who are considering changing specialty.

 - in many cases you will have to apply again from the beginning and the training you have done already may not count towards the new specialty you have chosen

-Don’t forget to check the person specification for your new chosen specialty.
+And don’t forget to check the person specification for your new chosen specialty.
 There are a few specialties within the physician specialties where the CMT or ACCS - Acute Medicine route is not the only way into ST3.